 You decide based on what feels comfortable for you.
-Sometimes people give copies to the agent or Personal Representative named in the document or to children.
-Other times people do not want to let anyone know the contents in case they change their mind about the distribution or agents (personal representative).
 Make sure someone knows where to find your documents.
 If you are leaving them in a safe deposit box, make sure it can be accessed at your death to retrieve the contents of the box.
-You must be named on the safe deposit box account, not just be in possession of the key.
+The person must be named on the safe deposit box account, not just be in possession of the key.